apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 In the previous notebook, you used `net.initialize()` to initialize the network before a forward pass.
-Now, you will learn about initialization in a little more detail here.
+Now, you will learn about initialization in a little more detail.

-First, define the `sequential` network that you used earlier and initialize it.
+First, define and initialize the `sequential` network from earlier.
 After you initialize it, print the parameters using `collect_params()` method.

 ```python